superguaricho/foxdot-mode/README.md

 Now, when I open a .foxdot file in Emacs, start FoxDot, creates a \*FoxDot\* process and I can write and evaluate my livecoding lines, seting the cursor over the line that I want execute and using the folowing keys:

-    Ctrl+c Ctrl+c (foxdot-run-line)
+    C-c C-c (foxdot-run-line)
-    Ctrl+c Ctrl+g (foxdot-run-line-and-go).
+    C-c  C-g (foxdot-run-line-and-go).
 This command send a line to the interpreter and advance the cursor to he next non blank line.
-    Ctrl+c b (foxdot-run-block).
+    C-c b (foxdot-run-block).
 Send the block where is the cursor to the interpreter.
-    Ctrl+c Ctrl+b (foxdot-run-block-and-go).
+    C-c C-b (foxdot-run-block-and-go).
 Send the block where is the cursor to the interpreter and advance the cursor to he next non blank line.
-    Ctrl+c e (foxdot-execute-block).
+    C-c e (foxdot-execute-block).
 Send the paragraphe or block where is the cursor with echo to the interpreter.
-    Ctrl+c Ctrl+e (foxdot-execute-block-and-go).
+    C-c C-e (foxdot-execute-block-and-go).
 Send the paragraphe or block where is the cursor with echo to the interpreter and go to the next non blank line.
-    Ctrl+c Ctrl+r (foxdot-run-region).
+    C-c C-r (foxdot-run-region).
 Send the selected region to the interpreter.
-    Ctrl+c n (foxdot-run-block-by-lines).
+    C-c n (foxdot-run-block-by-lines).
 Send a block line by line.
-    Ctrl+c o (foxdot-run-block-by-lines-and-go).
+    C-c o (foxdot-run-block-by-lines-and-go).
 Send a block line by line and go to next non empty line.
-    Ctrl+c Ctrl+a (foxdot-clear-foxdot).
+    C-c C-a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.
-    Ctrl+c Ctrl+u (foxdot-hush).
+    C-c C-u (foxdot-hush).
 Mute foxdot sending "Clock.clear()" command to the interpreter.

 You can start sclang and foxdot interpreters with:

-    Ctrl+c Ctrl+s (foxdot-sclang-foxdot-start)
+    C-c C-s (foxdot-sclang-foxdot-start)

 To quit sclang and foxdot: Alt+x kill-foxdot ENTER, or:

-    Ctrl+c Ctrl+k (foxdot-sclang-foxdot-quit)
+    C-c C-k (foxdot-sclang-foxdot-quit)

 Other intesting keys:

-    Ctrl+c s (foxdot-sclang-start).
+    C-c s (foxdot-sclang-start).
 Run sclang process only.
-    Ctrl+c k (foxdot-sclang-kill).
+    C-c k (foxdot-sclang-kill).
 Kill sclang process only.
-    Ctrl+c f (foxdot-start-foxdot).
+    C-c f (foxdot-start-foxdot).
 Run python foxdot only.
-    Ctrl+c q (foxdot-kill-foxdot).
+    C-c q (foxdot-kill-foxdot).
 Kill python fpcdpt only.

 Layouts:

-Foxdot-mode can show three layouts:
+foxdot-mode can show three layouts:

-    Ctrl+c w (foxdot-set-sc3-layout).
+    C-c w (foxdot-set-sc3-layout).
 Three vertical windows: workspace, foxdot and sclang.
-    Ctrl+c Ctrl+w (foxdot-set-foxdot-layout).
+    C-c C-w (foxdot-set-foxdot-layout).
 Two windows: workspace and foxdot.
-    Ctrl+c 3 (foxdot-sc3-foxdot-layout).
+    C-c 3 (foxdot-sc3-foxdot-layout).
 Two windows: workspace and sclang.

 <h2>Todo</h2>